Albion Online Island Guide

 Do I need Premium for an island?

-You can own an island without Premium, but the full 10k daily focus pool is a Premium feature.
-Without it, your crop yield drops by roughly a third, and your island math is weaker.
+You can own an island without Premium, but Premium doubles crop yield (6-12 per seed instead of 3-6) and provides the 10k daily focus pool.
+Without it, your island math is roughly halved.
 For Xbox players, the launch pack includes a few days of Premium to test the setup.

 How long does crop rotation take?